Here is my quick comparison and micro-review of three budget content delivery networks (CDN) for speeding up your website’s page load times.

 I already revealed that I preferred BunnyCDN before I got wound in the details.
 They’re been the CDN provider for this website for over a month already as you’re reading this!

 BunnyCDN’s failure to own up to their IPv6 connectivity issue and failing to list it as a service outage is probably my biggest worry about their service.
-I want to know about problems, and they have a clear channel to communicate it through.
+I want to know about problems, and they’ve a clear channel to communicate it through.
 IPv4 is slower on some mobile networks, and mobile performance.
 Seeing how none of the other CDN providers are offering IPv6 support, BunnyCDN gets points for at least trying even though they’re failing to live up to their advertised feature set.

 CDNSun seems like a solid second option.
 Their lack of RFC 5861 support means they’ll be at a performance disadvantage to the other two for serving less popular pages and assets.
 They have three POPs in South America, three in Australia, one in New Zealand, and even in the middle of the populated parts of Siberia.
 They’ve got you covered where ever on Earth your visitors may be located.
-I’d not be surprised to see see them open up of the first CDN service on the Moon and Mars colonies some day in the future — assuming they can roll out IPv6 by then.
+I’d not be surprised to see them open up of the first CDN service on the Moon and Mars colonies some day in the future — assuming they can roll out IPv6 by then.

-I’m not really sure what to say about KeyCDN.
+I’m not sure what to say about KeyCDN.
 Their website is built to attract traffic from search engines at the cost of content quality and its ability to convey useful information, they charge extra for things the others include for free, and they just generally don’t leave a good impression.
-Their service works just as well as the two others, but there is nothing about them that makes me want to be their customer.
+Their service works just as well as the two others, but there’s nothing about them that makes me want to be their customer.

 I don’t know what alarm bells my account registrations triggered at KeyCDN or CDNSun.
 At any rate, I don’t appreciate being blocked by some automated process.
 Do they randomly block paying customers too?
 I just don’t know and neither companies were communicative about the incidents.
 I’m a heavy keyboard user and maybe I didn’t move my mouse cursor enough, or they didn’t like that I used a residential IP address.
 In any case, it can’t be good for their business to block prospecting new customers just as they’re signing up to become new customers.